| IV-12 Vacuum Fluorescent Display Clock | |

 The blue DC-DC converter was later replaced with one with a higher voltage output.

 I found the best way to insert the pins into the PCB, and ensure they were correctly aligned, was to fit them to the IV-12 tube bases first and 'jiggle' the combined pins and tube into the PCB holes.
 It's very fiddly so I countersunk the PCB holes slightly to make it slightly easier to align the pins with the holes.
+For the tubes to stand at the correct height above the PCB, only the narrow end of the pin is inserted.
+The diameter of the narrow section is 0.6mm.

 However, I recommend that you leave the pins & tubes safely to one side at this stage.
 It is safer to do some voltage checks on the rest of the board before the tube pins are soldered into place.

+The daughter board also picks up 5v (Vcc) and ground.
 How/where you mount these sensors is personal choice and depends on the sort of enclosure you envisage for the finished clock.

-I used semi-transparent grey acrylic (Perspex type 923) for the top of my enclosure and found that the IR sensor worked fine through it.
-The "Alarm Set" LED would be better mounted in a more visible position and the TMP36 temperature sensor might be better mounted externally but the complete daughter board does enable the whole clock to be tested.
+LED would be better mounted in a more visible position and the TMP36 temperature sensor might be better mounted externally but the complete daughter board does enable the whole clock to be tested.
 The positioning of various items can be fine tuned later.
 LDR sits behind a hole in the front of the enclosure with flying leads to the daughter board.